NVIDIA/NeMo/.github/ISSUE_TEMPLATE/dev_container_bug_report.md

 **Environment overview (please complete the following information)**

- - Environment location: [Bare-metal, Docker, Cloud(specify cloud provider - AWS, Azure, GCP, Collab)]
+ - Environment location: Docker
- - Method of NeMo install: [pip install or from source].
-Please specify exact commands you used to install.
+ - Method of install: Please specify exact commands you used to install.
  - If method of install is [Docker], provide `docker pull` & `docker run` commands used

-**Environment details**

-If NVIDIA docker image is used you don't need to specify these.
-Otherwise, please provide:
-- OS version
-- PyTorch version
-- Python version

 **Additional context**